 About

-I am a Wearable Artist, Maker, and Photographer.
-My wearable art has been featured in exhibits across the US and around the world, most recently at World of WearableArt in Wellington, NZ where my piece Banshee of the Bike Lane won the 2019 Mythology Section Award.
-I have had the opportunity to collaborate on projects with Disney, Hot Topic, and Her Universe among other brands, and my work has been featured in Rolling Stone, The Atlantic, Paper Magazine, Bustle, Jezebel, HelloGiggles, and beyond.
-I currently work independently as a designer, maker, builder, and materials expert.
+Grace DuVal is a Wearable Artist, Maker, and Photographer based in Boston, MA.
+Her work has been exhibited globally, most recently at World of WearableArt in Wellington, NZ where she was awarded the Supreme Award for her garment Curves Ahead.
+She has had the opportunity to collaborate on projects with brands such as Disney, Hot Topic, and Her Universe, and her work has been featured in The Atlantic, Paper Magazine, Bustle, Jezebel, and beyond.

 If you'd like to contact me please feel free to reach out!